 CBE Bookstore helps advance CBE's mission by sharing books that affirm and promote the biblical truth that all believers—regardless of gender, ethnicity or class—are free to lead and serve as equals.
 It serves our community as a reliable source of the best egalitarian books available, covering topics such as theology and Bible translation, Bible women, marriage, abuse, social justice, and much more.

 CBE regularly reviews books that are relevant to our mission (whether supportive of our work or not).
-We post reviews online, and if we recommend a book, we also carry it in our bookstore.
+We post reviews on our website, and if we recommend a book, we also carry it.
 This is a big project, so we are always looking for people to help.

 For each resource reviewed, we ask for:

 - An evaluation of whether to include the book in CBE's bookstore.
 If a book affirms our mission, we may include it.
 If it doesn't, we won't.

 - A 600–800 word written review of the book.
 This should evaluate the book's message and overall quality, as well as its usefulness to egalitarians.